dayne/dayne.github.com/_posts/2014-05-22-Fairbanks_DUG_parking_lot_map.md

 ### Processing

-The UAV owner and pilot Logan , Logan, was nice enough to provide me a copy of the imagery collected.
+Logan, the UAV owner and pilot, was nice enough to provide me a copy of the imagery collected.
 I tossed the imagery into a demo copy of [Agisoft Photoscan](http://www.agisoft.ru/products/photoscan) to see if I could create a point cloud and mesh out